pologrp/polo/docs/examples/gradient.rst

   :language: cpp
   :lines: 4-18

-In PBOpt, algorithm instances that use the gradient information require that ``loss`` objects are callable with two pointers to the underlying floating-point type.
+In POLO, algorithm instances that use the gradient information require that ``loss`` objects are callable with two pointers to the underlying floating-point type.
 The first parameter, ``x``, points to the first element of the current decision vector and the second parameter, ``g``, points to the first element